 Now that you know the answer to where dust comes from, there are many ways to clean your home better in order to reduce the dust in your home.
 There are some special problem areas you can focus on to reduce the issue.
 Specifically, cleaning under furniture can reduce the effects of dust!

 Also, be sure to always keep your air conditioning units clean.
 These units can circulate dust around your home and cause a large problem for you.

 Where Does Dust Come From?
 Final Thoughts

 Dust can be anything from a minor inconvenience to a major issue for families.
-Now that you know exactly where does dust come from, you can do more to prepare for the dust that penetrates!
+Now that you know exactly where dust comes from, you can do more to prepare for the dust that penetrates!